karios-os/docs/docs/security/index.rst

    * - Field
      - Description
-   * - Scan Date
+   * - Scan ID
-     - Timestamp of previous security scan
+     - Unique identifier for each scan
-   * - Total Findings
+   * - Date & Target
-     - Complete count of vulnerabilities found
+     - Timestamp and target of the scan
-   * - Critical Issues
+   * - Status
-     - Number of CAT I vulnerabilities identified
+     - Completion status (COMPLETED/FAILED)
    * - Risk Score
-     - Calculated risk assessment value
+     - Risk score calculated from scan findings
+   * - Vulnerabilities
+     - Total vulnerabilities found during the scan
+   * - Duration
+     - Time taken to complete the scan
-   * - Compliance Status
+   * - Reports
-     - CIS FreeBSD compliance level achieved
+     - Links to detailed HTML/PDF reports for the scan

 **Recent Changes:**